-In collaboration with the Redland City Council Waste Infrastructure Asset Management Unit, City Waste's role is:
+City Waste comprises the Waste Operations Unit and the Waste Infrastructure Asset Management Unit.
+City Waste's role is:

-- promote waste avoidance and reduction, and resource recovery and efficiency actions - ensure a shared responsibility between local government and the community in waste management and resource recovery - support and implement national frameworks, objectives and priorities for waste management and resource recovery - service provider for planning, operation and maintenance of assets - · management of waste collection, disposal and recycling contracts - · customer of Redland City Council.
+- promote waste avoidance and reduction, and resource recovery and efficiency actions - ensure a shared responsibility between local government and the community in waste management and resource recovery - support and implement national frameworks, objectives and priorities for waste management and resource recovery - service provider for planning, operation and maintenance, and renewal of assets - management of waste collection, disposal and recycling contracts - waste strategy and policy - customer of Redland City Council.